Vanilla Smoothie

 Smoothies are a great breakfast option for busy mornings.
 I love making smoothies because they can be made in less than five minutes and you can take them with you on the go.
 Smoothies are also a great option because they can be made with frozen fruits and vegetables.
 Frozen produce lasts longer and tends to be less expensive than fresh produce.
 I personally love keeping frozen produce stocked in my freezer to toss into smoothies.

-If you like this smoothie, then be sure to checkout my Chocolate Peanut Butter Smoothie, which tastes like a chocolate milkshake!
+If you like this smoothie, then be sure to checkout my Chocolate Peanut Butter Smoothie, which tastes like a chocolate peanut butter milkshake!

 vanilla flavored smoothie bowl that tastes like a milkshake